-Perspective | Learning at home could have benefits for America’s students
+Perspective | Learning at home has an unexpected history

 Domestic classrooms — whether houses, apartments or even suites of rooms — were a common part of early 20th-century home economics curriculums across the United States.
 According to the 1913-1914 University of Wisconsin school course catalogue, the Practice Cottage was a place where “work in house management, household decoration and dietetics have ample scope for practical solution.”
 In advocating for its support, a university administrator framed it as a “House Laboratory,” a place for applying academic lessons, as well as a laboratory space for researching new approaches in home economics.
 As Wisconsin Country Magazine explained in 1911, the house should be “furnished and managed to promote the highest well-being of the family.”
 The small, seven-room Practice Cottage allowed lessons to be worked out materially and within the intellectual and practical frame of a house.

-Such home economics classrooms were part of a progressive era educational push to prepare students, often white women, for careers that supported and investigated domestic life.
+Such home economics classrooms were part of a progressive era educational push to prepare students, often White women, for careers that supported and investigated domestic life.
 Graduates became designers, researchers and professionals managing complex systems, social workers and teachers supporting those systems and wives and mothers caring for their own homes according to scientific principles.
-The work of home economics then reflected an understanding of the systems and structures that impacted individuals’ lives in both large and small ways.
+The work of home economics then reflected an understanding of the systems and structures that affected individuals’ lives in both large and small ways.
 As one pair of commentators noted of the Practice Cottage in 1913, it was place where students could, “Learn to understand the relation of the great world of science to the individual problem of the home.”

 Students who stayed in the Practice Cottage, living and working communally, had studied chemistry, physics, art and design, textiles, interiors, dietetics, bacteriology and household management to prepare for their careers.
 They also engaged in research and studied the economic problems of the food supply, home architecture and sanitation.
 Rather than the study of texts, these fields required an empirical, applied approach that reshaped every day experiences and choices.